Milk Paint is a truly natural paint. One of only two paints that are 100% natural. It is a true zero-VOC and toxin-free paint that is biodegradable.

 I ordered a sample of Ana Sova in 2022 but it did not show up.
 When I emailed them about it, they said they are reformulating the paint.
-Generally, that is because a product was not performing as desired or expected.
-They said they would then send out a free sample but I have not received one.
+They said they would then send out a new sample but I never received one.

 General Finishes Water-Based Milk Paint is an acrylic paint that is not 0-VOC.
 They claim a “milk paint look”, but there is no indication that this is made with casein as one of the binders.
 It’s clearly listed as an acrylic binder paint.
 VOCs are listed as <40 grams per liter (not what I would consider low).
 For a list of 0-VOC water-based acrylic paints, see my post on this topic.